rwxrob/zet/20210812154738/README.md

 * Only `1.` for ordered lists
 * Only `* ` for unordered lists
 * Just one space following list markers
-* Lists must only be one level deep
 * Everything at beginning of line (not within 3 spaces)
 * Only `----` for horizontal rule / separator (but generally avoid)
 * Use two or more trailing spaces for hard breaks